 Welcome!

-International communication, political communication, and mediated effects are three areas on which my research and teaching focus.
-My current research pivot toward three broad themes:
+International communication, political communication, and mediated effects are three areas on which my research and teaching emphasize.
+My current research focuses three themes:

-1) The impact of emotion, image, and physiological reaction toward political candidates on voters’ evaluation and decision-making process in the contexts of presidential elections.
-Works: Wu & Lee 2009; Wu & Coleman 2014; Coleman & Wu 2021; Wu 2024.
+1) The impact of emotion, image, and physiological reaction toward political candidates on voters’ decision-making process in the context of presidential elections.
+Works: Wu & Lee 2009; Wu & Coleman 2014; Coleman & Wu 2021; Wu 2024; Coleman & Wu 2024.

 2) How people’s perceived nation characteristics are formed due to their media exposure.
-I am interested in gauging how emotions and post-truth stemmed from cross-national communication drive foreign-policy making and international communication on critical issues.
+I gauge how emotions and post-truth stemmed from cross-national communication drive foreign-policy making and international communication on critical issues.
 Examples: Wu 2020; Wu 2022; Seaton & Wu 2023.

 3) A developing study area: Screen dependency and media habits are concerning for everyone.
-Relatedly, how social media and digital communication impact people’s relationships, life satisfaction, and objective/subjective wellbeing.
+Relatedly, how social media and digital communication impact people’s relationships, life satisfaction, and objective and subjective well-being.

 I appreciate your visit and look forward to your engagement!